Jonah-May-OSS/truenas-proxmox/README.md

 * Change iscsiprovider entry from `freenas` to `truenas`

-* Edit out of nano, saving the changes
+* Exit out of nano, saving the changes

 * Restart the Proxmox services on each host
 ```